Seraphimu/Hello-World/Notes/CSharp/NotesOfCSharp.md

 Identifiers can be short names or more descriptive(mean) names.

-It is recommended to use descriptive names in order to create understandable and maintainable code and to make the code more readable. (readable)
+It is recommended to use descriptive names in order to create understandable and  code and to make the code more readable. (readable)

 ```c#
 //Good